rhwood/rhwood.github.io/_posts/2008-10-26-macports-gnome-weekly-report.md

 - weekly report
 redirect_from: /post/171305238400/macports-gnome-weekly-report
 ---
-<p>This is a sort of Weekly Report.</p>
+This is a sort of Weekly Report.

-<p>I have been having some issues trying to get py-gnome to build at version 2.16.0 and am working those with the upstream maintainers.
-I have also been working with dbus upstream maintainers on getting a working dbus for Mac OS X.</p>
+I have been having some issues trying to get py-gnome to build at version 2.16.0 and am working those with the upstream maintainers.
+I have also been working with dbus upstream maintainers on getting a working dbus for Mac OS X.

-<p>I won&rsquo;t be doing much by way of working on MacPorts in the coming weeks, as my wife and I are expecting our second child next week and she will rightfully be keeping away from this project.</p>
+I won&rsquo;t be doing much by way of working on MacPorts in the coming weeks, as my wife and I are expecting our second child next week and she will rightfully be keeping away from this project.

-<p>I have two pleas while I&rsquo;m away.
-Can someone please look at the <a href="http://fink.sf.net">Fink</a> port of Firefox 1.5.0.7 for X11 and get it ported into MacPorts?
-And can someone please begin working on getting those GNOME ports that are still at version 2.12.x up to version 2.16.x?</p>
+I have two pleas while I&rsquo;m away.
+Can someone please look at the [Fink](http://fink.sf.net) port of Firefox 1.5.0.7 for X11 and get it ported into MacPorts?
+And can someone please begin working on getting those GNOME ports that are still at version 2.12.x up to version 2.16.x?

-<p>Report 5</p>
+Report 5